Sports Car (song): Critical reception

 "Sports Car" received acclaim from music critics.
 George Griffiths of the Official Charts Company thought that "Sports Car" was a "stuttering, hip-hop influenced pop tune", characterized by "breathy melodies" as well as a prominent and addictive "spoken-word" chorus.
 Griffiths compared the song to tracks from In the Zone (2003) by Britney Spears.
 Likewise, Aaron Williams at Uproxx thought "Sports Car" was reminiscent of Spears' "I'm a Slave 4 U" (2001) and The Pussycat Dolls' "Buttons" (2006) and called it a continuation of the previous single "2 Hands" (2024).
 Nicole Collins of The Telegraph agreed with the reference, saying that it "feels like an ode to the peak Pussycat Dolls era of sweaty, sexy club tracks built on intoxicating beats".
 Similarly, Sam Franzini, writing for The Line of Best Fit, perceived in the track "a mix of Nelly Furtado and Timbaland's early-aughts output by way of 'Buttons' by The Pussycat Dolls – and it's gripping".
 Nick Levine of NME concluded that Pussycat Dolls and "Buttons" were clear references for the track.
 Paper magazine said "it's got everything a sultry banger needs" referencing the tracks "darkly toned synths, whispered hook and a thumping beat throughout that's perfect for McRae's dedication to modern choreography".

 Music video

 The music video was released alongside the single on January 24, 2025, and was directed by Bardia Zeinali of Vogue.
 It features the singer posing in front of a mirror, wearing twelve outfits, transforming her from a "girl crush" to a "pop star".
 The outfits include a range of styles, including "archival pulls" and "current ready-to-wear pieces".
 In the video, a shadowy figure activates a "1970s peep show" as McRae enters the show booth and dances "seductively" with multiple outfit changes.
 The singer revealed that the cheetah print corset designed by Roberto Cavalli was her favorite wardrobe amongst the set.

+Live performances

+"Sports Car" was performed live for the first time on Saturday Night Live on March 1, 2025.
+In September of that same year Tate McRae made her VMAs debut performing 'Sports Car' live in a medley with "Revolving Door", with a dance break that was widely praised online.
+Choreographer Robbie Blue was nominated at the 78th Primetime Creative Arts Emmy Awards for Outstanding Choreography for Variety or Reality Programming for the performance.